microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 <br><img src="../images/AVR16EB32_Cnano_Board.png">

 ## Functionality
-<br>After the peripheral clock and TCF are initialized, an infinite loop is called, using the ```NCO_Pulse_Length_Demo``` function.
+<br>After the peripheral clock and TCF are initialized, the  ```NCO_Pulse_Length_Demo``` function is called in an infinite loop.

 This function changes the pulse length of the waveform that the timer outputs on the pin.
 The timer starts running with a pulse length of 2 clock cycles, and continues to run until it reaches 128 clock cycles.

-I clock cycle takes 50 ns beacuse the timer is running at 20 MHz.
+1 clock cycle takes 50 ns beacuse the timer is running at 20 MHz.
 1 divided by 20 Mhz equals 50 ns.

 After the process ends, the user must stop the timer and reset the pulse length to 1 clock cycle.